Dixboi/Web3/README.md

 # Block Chain Self Learning

+## BlockChain

-All of the [codes](https://github.com/Dixboi/BlockChainSelfLearning/tree/main/BlockChain) here will come from this [playlist](https://www.youtube.com/watch?v=zVqczFZr124&list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4).
+All of the codes on [BlockChain](https://github.com/Dixboi/Web3/tree/main/BlockChain) folder here will come from this [playlist](https://www.youtube.com/watch?v=zVqczFZr124&list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4).
 Although I literally copied the codes from this video, I tried to add some changes to enhance my learning.

 <b>External imports to: </b><br>
   1. For the hash function: <code>npm install --save crypto-js</code>